 Protein builds tissues.
 You will need to get all of your protein from the food you eat.
 Animal sources are meat, poultry, fish and eggs.
 Plant sources include dry beans, lentils, soy and nuts.

 Carbohydrates provide energy.
 They are found in breads, cereals, rice, pasta, fruits and dairy products.

 Fatty acids (fats) promote nerve and brain development and help the body store vitamins A, D, E and K. They are found in butter, margarine, oil, salad dressings, meats, dairy products, nuts and seeds.
 Only a small amount is needed each day, so limit these foods.

-Fluids Drinking fluids (water, milk and juice) is also important.
+Liquids Drinking liquids is also important.
+Water, milk and juice are liquids.
 If you are gaining more weight than you want, limit juice to one serving a day.
-Limit beverages that contain caffeine because they cause fluids loss.
-Aim to drink six to eight glasses (at least 64 ounces) of fluids each day.

 The chart below gives the recommended minimum number of servings in each food group to help ensure you and your baby are getting the nutrients you need for a healthy pregnancy.

 Keep track of what you eat for two or three days and compare what you ate with the guidelines.
 You can tell how you are doing and where you could improve.